Changing the Outcome: Cancer and Blood Diseases Institute 2024 Impact Report

 Reserving radiation for pediatric low-grade glioma (pLGG) with no other options improves late outcomes for survivors.
 That’s according to a recently published study led by corresponding author Peter de Blank, MD, MSCE, co-medical director at The Cure Starts Now Foundation Brain Tumor Center at Cincinnati Children’s.

-The study, published in the journal Nature Cancer, found that successful outcomes from evolving surgical and chemotherapy treatments for pLGG have greatly reduced the need for radiation therapy.
+published in the journal Nature Cancer, found that successful outcomes from evolving surgical and chemotherapy treatments for pLGG have greatly reduced the need for radiation therapy.

 “Radiation works very well and stops gliomas from growing most of the time,” de Blank says.
 “The problem is that it has multiple side effects associated with it that don’t always come out immediately.”